St Paul's Cathedral Tickets

 • Entrance to the Golden Gallery is subject to availability due to continued distancing measures and there may be time restrictions in place.

-• The Whispering Gallery remains closed to the public until further notice and access to the Golden Gallery may be limited
+• Access to the Golden Gallery may be limited

 • You will receive a voucher for this experience.
 Please read it thoroughly.